cyber-dojo/saver/docs/api.md

 ## POST assert(command)
 Runs a single [command](#command).
 - result [(JSON-out)](#json-out)
-  When it succeeds, the single result of the command.
+  - When it succeeds, the single result of the `command`.
-  When it fails, raises `ServiceError`.
+  - When it fails, raises `ServiceError`.
 - example
   ```bash
   $ DIRNAME=/cyber-dojo/katas/12/34/56